Domaine Javier: Academic degrees

+In May 2026, Javier announced her pursuit of an eleventh degree at Sogang University..

 Performing career

 In November 2011, Javier appeared in an edition of Anderson Cooper's talk show, Anderson Live, on transgender youth.

 In June 2020, she was a contestant in the 20th season of Worst Cooks in America, the first openly transgender woman to appear on the Food Network.
-Under the mentorship of Chef Anne Burrell, Javier finished at 5th place.
-She returned in 2021 in the companion series Worst Cooks in America: Dirty Dishes where favorite former recruits watch past episodes of the show and react to them.
-She also competed on the first-ever all-stars season of Worst Cooks in America titled "Best Of The Worst," where fan-favorite recruits from past seasons returned for another shot at redemption.
+Under the mentorship of Chef Anne Burrell, Javier finished in 5th place.
+She returned in 2021 in the companion series Worst Cooks in America: Dirty Dishes, in which favorite former recruits watch past episodes of the show and react to them.
+She also competed on the first-ever all-stars season of Worst Cooks in America titled "Best of the Worst", in which fan-favorite recruits from past seasons returned for another shot at redemption.
 The show premiered on April 25, 2021, and concluded on May 30, 2021.
 Javier finished as the finalist for Chef Michael Symon's Blue Team and ultimately placed as the runner-up.

-As an actress, she appeared in a 2013 episode of Adam Devine's House Party titled "Front Yard Comedy" and was cast as Sü, the lead character in The Switch, a comedy series that became the first television series produced and directed by a transgender person and with all transgender roles played by transgender actors; because it was a Canadian production that requires certain rules and regulations, the role eventually had to be recast.
+As an actress, she appeared in a 2013 episode of Adam Devine's House Party titled "Front Yard Comedy" and was cast as Sü, the lead character in The Switch, a comedy series that became the first television series produced and directed by a transgender person and with all transgender roles played by transgender actors.
+However, because it was a Canadian production that requires certain rules and regulations, the role eventually had to be recast.

 She has also played small roles in a number of other TV series and feature films, including the 2015 horror short Lucid Dark.

+Most recently, in 2024, Javier portrayed Starling "Star" Smith in the feature film Another Day in America, a comedy-drama centered on an ensemble of characters navigating workplace dynamics and contemporary social issues.
+In a published review, her performance was described as effectively blending humor with emotional depth.
+The film received the Indie Spirit Award of Excellence in Filmmaking at the Boston International Film Festival.